scribd/Lucid/README.md

 ## Quick Setup

-To quickly boostrap a project, try running the following:
+To quickly bootstrap a project, try running the following:

 ```bash
 $ mkdir MyProject && cd MyProject
 $ lucid bootstrap
 ```

-The boostrap command creates a configuration file (`.lucid.yaml`) and an example of entity and endpoint description (under the directory `Descriptions`), which you can rename and edit at your convenience.
+The bootstrap command creates a configuration file (`.lucid.yaml`) and an example of entity and endpoint description (under the directory `Descriptions`), which you can rename and edit at your convenience.

 Then, to generate the code, run: